The Rainforest Canopy

 Even with modern techniques of study, much of the biological machinery of the canopy, especially pollination and the relationships between different organisms, still remains unknown.
 Hence future forest study will most likely continue to be concentrated in the canopy.

-More canopy walkway pictures from Malaysia and Colombia.
-Also see pictures from the Smithsonian Tropical Research Institute's canopy crane in Panama
+More canopy walkway pictures and the Smithsonian Tropical Research Institute's canopy crane in Panama

 - Why is it important to study the rainforest canopy?